USDZ (USDZ) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 USDZ Historical Price

-According to the latest data gathered on USDZ live price page, the current price of USDZ is 0.86979USD.
+According to the latest data gathered on USDZ live price page, the current price of USDZ is 0.849809USD.
 The circulating supply of USDZ(USDZ) is

 In the past 24 hours, USDZ has shown a price movement of